 It is important to note that most Medicare Advantage policies include Part D coverage, but you should not assume this is the case.
 Be sure to double-check when choosing a plan.

 Your initial enrollment period for Medicare Parts A and B is dependent upon your 65th birthday because that's when you become eligible.
 Your enrollment period will be a total of seven months — beginning three months prior to your 65th birthday and ending four months after.

 If you miss your initial enrollment period, you may be able to sign up during special enrollment, but if you do not qualify, you’ll need to wait for the open enrollment period, which begins January 1 and ends March 31.

 The most important thing to remember is that this process is not automatic unless you are already receiving Social Security benefits.
 The government will not send you a notice when your initial enrollment period begins.
 The onus is on you, the enrollee, to sign up when you are able.

-Can I Use My HRP to Pay for Medicare Premiums?
+Can I use my HRA to pay for Medicare premiums?

-If your company offers a healthcare reimbursement plan to help cover the cost of insurance premiums, you are allowed to use that money to cover Medicare premiums.
-The money is still tax-free and it still comes through in your paycheck.
+If your company offers an HRA to help cover the cost of insurance premiums, you are allowed to use that money to cover Medicare premiums.
+The money is still tax-free, and it still comes through in your paycheck.
 You may see a decrease in your allowed amount if your Medicare premiums are lower than your previous individual health insurance premium.